zoalst/Speak3D/readme.md

   - more geometries
   - more colors and textures
   - ability to set default parameters for specific geometries
-  - spin(command would be spin x, spin y, spin z)
+  - enhance spin with different speeds
   - lights, fog, skyBox, etc.
   - built-in models and user uploaded models
   - better debugging